tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

   * **https** is required.
   * use the **{orderId}** variable in the URL in case of **GET** method.
 * Enter either **Basic authentication** username and password or a static **Bearer token.**
+* Save the settings

 {% hint style="info" %}
-You can test webhook triggers using [webhook.site](https://webhook.site) Use bogus username and password.
+You can test webhook triggers using [webhook.site](https://webhook.site) Int that case, use a bogus username and password.
 {% endhint %}